-To allow for easy comparison of radial and azimuthal scans from different images, we reprojected the ring region of each image onto a rectilinear grid $(a, \theta)$ as a function of ring plane radius a and longitude $\theta$ , measured in a prograde direction from the sub-observer point on the near ring.
-We preserved the observed flux by rebinning each raw image pixel into $20 \times 20$ subpixels and mapping them into bins of radial width da = 100 km and longitudinal extent $d\theta = 0.1^{\circ}$ .
-(At a = 100,000 km, $ad\theta = 175$ km.)
-As a final step in the geometric registration process, we folded and subtracted the $(a, \theta)$ projection of each image and adjusted the radial scale by a linear function of $\theta$ to ensure that circular features throughout the entire ring region were aligned at all longitudes.
+To allow for easy comparison of radial and azimuthal scans from different images, we reprojected the ring region of each image onto a rectilinear grid (a, θ) as a function of ring plane radius a and longitude θ , measured in a prograde direction from the subobserver point on the near side of the ring.
+We preserved the observed flux by rebinning each raw image pixel into 20×20 subpixels and mapping them into bins of radial width da = 100 km and longitudinal extent $d\theta = 0.1^{\circ}$.
+(At a = 100,000 km, $a d\theta = 175$ km.)
+As a final step in the geometric registration process, we folded and subtracted the (a, θ) projection of each image and adjusted the radial scale by a linear function of θ to ensure that circular features throughout the entire ring region were aligned at all longitudes.
 These small corrections (at the subpixel level in the original image) minimized artifacts in azimuthal ring brightness scans caused by slight N-S errors in the derived coordinates of Saturn's center.
-Table 1 summarizes the full set of observations used in this paper.
-For each data set, identified by HST program ID and cycle number, we list the date of each visit, the ring plane opening angle as viewed from the Earth (B) and the sun (B'), the effective ring opening angle $B{\text{eff}}$ (defined below), the solar phase angle $\alpha$ , the difference in (prograde) longitude between the subsolar and subobserver points on Saturn $\Delta{00}$ , the ring longitude relative to elongation $\Delta \theta$ (defined below in Eq.
-3), and the number of UBVRI images taken of the east (E) and west (W) ansae during each visit.

-&lt;sup>1The wavelength-dependent ring reflectivity, I/F, is the ratio of the ring surface brightness I to that of a perfect, flat Lambert surface at normal incidence $\pi F(\lambda)/\pi$ , where $\pi F(\lambda)$ is the solar flux density at Saturn at wavelength $\lambda$ .
+1 The wavelength-dependent ring reflectivity, I/F, is the ratio of the ring surface brightness I to that of a perfect, flat Lambert surface at normal incidence $\pi F(\lambda)/\pi$, where $\pi F(\lambda)$ is the solar flux density at Saturn at wavelength λ .